MisterChief95/sd-forge-extra-samplers/README.md

 # Overview

-This repository provides additional samplers to the Forge WebUI.
+This repository provides additional samplers to the Forge Neo WebUI.

+> [!IMPORTANT]
+> Support for older versions of has been dropped since they are no longer maintained.
+> Please ensure you are using the latest version of Forge Neo WebUI.

 ## Features